pfsense/docs/source/vpn/ipsec/ipsec-for-road-warriors-in-pfsense-2-0-1-with-psk-in-stead-of-xauth.rst

 A shortcut may be created directly to the tunnel: create a shortcut to ipsecc.exe (in c:\\program files etc.).
 Right-click the shortcut and choose **Properties**.
-In the **Target** field, add **-a -r “MyTunnel”**. -a means: start automatically.
+In the **Target** field, add **-a -r "MyTunnel"**. -a means: start automatically.
 This starts the connection without the user having to press the Connect button. -r specifies the tunnel name.
-If the tunnel was named “Work”, write “Work” in stead of “MyTunnel”.
+If the tunnel was named "Work", write "Work" in stead of "MyTunnel".

 .. image:: /_static/vpn/ipsec/vb_howto_ipsec_043.jpg